Derrick Bell

-Early life
+Early life and education

+Bell was born on November 6, 1930, to Derrick Albert and Ada Elizabeth Childress Bell.
+He was raised in a working-class family in the Hill District of Pittsburgh, Pennsylvania.
+He was raised a Presbyterian.
+Bell's maternal grandfather, John Childress, was a blind cook on the Pennsylvania Railroad.
+His paternal grandfather was a minister in Dothan, Alabama.

-Born to a working-class family in the Hill District of Pittsburgh in 1930, Bell was the eldest of four children by Derrick A. Bell Sr. and Ada Elizabeth Bell.
-Bell was offered a scholarship to Lincoln University, however, could not attend due to the lack of financial aid.
-Bell would go on to receive a B.A. from Duquesne University making him the first of his family to go to college.
-In 1952, he would go on to enlist becoming a member of the Duquesne Reserve Officers' Training Corps and later served as an Air Force officer for two years (stationed in Korea for one of those years).
-In 1957, he received a LL.B. from the University of Pittsburgh School of Law where he was the only Black graduate of his class.
+Bell attended Schenley High School and was the first member of his family to go to college.
+He was offered a scholarship to Lincoln University but could not attend due to a lack of financial aid, choosing to attend Duquesne University instead.
+There, he was a member of the college's Reserve Officers' Training Corps (ROTC) and graduated with his bachelor's degree in 1952.
+He then served as an officer for the United States Air Force for two years, one of which he spent in Korea.

+In 1957, he received a LL.B. from the University of Pittsburgh School of Law, where he was the only Black graduate of his class.
 In 1960, Bell married Jewel Hairston who was also a Civil Rights activist and educator and they would go on to have three sons: Derrick, Douglas, and Carter.
-They were married until Jewel's death in 1990 and then he later remarried Janet Dewart.
+They were married until Jewel died in 1990.
+He later married Janet Dewart.

 Law career

 After graduation and a recommendation from then United States associate attorney general William P. Rogers, Bell took a position with the newly formed Department of Justice in the Honor Graduate Recruitment Program.
 Due to his interests in racial issues, he transferred to the Civil Rights Division.
 He was one of the few Black lawyers working for the Justice Department at the time.
-Bell was the first academic in law that created a casebook that explored and examined the law’s impact and relationship on race and racism.
+Bell was the first academic in law that created a casebook that explored and examined the law's impact and relationship on race and racism.
 Along with this he examined how race and racism shaped law-making, during a time when connecting these ideas was not considered legitimate.